Travel

 The nearest airport to Mojacar is Almeira, which is just over an hour away.
 Murcia and Alicante aren’t too far behind at around 2 hrs – 2 hrs 30, respectively.

 I’ve done the Almeria and Alicante jaunt and have hooked up with the rather fabulous Exclusive Airport Shuttles for my transfers.
 Almeria has several shuttles that can link up with your flight at different times of the day.
-For Alicante, the service only operates once a day (normally around midday) so you might need to overnight at Alicante.
-Another option is a pick up from Murcia.
+For Alicante, the service used to operate once a day (normally around midday) but there is now also an evening service.

 Each way fares are ¢19.99 for Almeria, ¢32.99 for Alicante, and ¢32.99 for Murcia.